RevealBi/Documentation/en/teams/overview.md

 ## Team Collaboration and Privacy

-*Teams* facilitates effective collaboration on dashboards between any group of Reveal users while also ensuring a high level of security for dashboards with sensitive information.
+*Teams* facilitate effective collaboration on dashboards between any group of Reveal users while also ensuring a high level of security for dashboards with sensitive information.